Universe

 • identifier (required)

-This must be a string which identifies the counter.
-The string must be unique.
+Must be a unique string which identifies the counter.

 • inherited_levels